What Can Document Management Workflow do for You?

 Why Workflow Has So Much Document Management Potential

 Workflows are most valuable to document management system users because of its underutilization.
-How can something be valuable if nobody uses it?
-You ask.
-Well, it’s an untapped resource, and the organizations that learn to use it first will also gain time productivity advantages it yields first.
+How can something be valuable if nobody learns how to use it, you ask?
+Well, it’s an untapped resource, and the organizations that learn to use document management workflows first will also gain time productivity advantages it yields first.

-Therefore, companies leveraging the workflow feature of document management software stand to gain a competitive advantage over organizations that use document management software without utilizing the feature—and, particularly, organizations without any kind of workflow tracking systems or document management system process whatsoever.
+Therefore, companies leveraging the workflow feature of document management software stand to gain a competitive advantage over organizations that use document management software without learning to utilize the feature—and, particularly, organizations without any kind of workflow tracking systems or document management system process whatsoever.

 Workflow is a Window into Document Management Functionality